 Sidekicks are less popular than main characters when the toys are originally made and so there are fewer manufactured.
 Again, this means they’re rarer and more highly valued.

 Alfred the butler could therefore potentially be worth more than his boss, Batman.

 If you collect merchandise from the television series Xena Warrior Princess, leave Xena on the shelf and snap up Joxer, her geeky hanger-on.
 His drop kick might not be as spectacular but he’ll pack more of a punch as an investment.

 Look out for any special characters which will be produced in smaller numbers and so will be worth more in the future.
 Snap them up while you can.

 The characters need not necessarily appear in a ‘special edition’ as they will be valuable regardless.
 It’s key to know your subject matter, so you can make a better guess as to what’ll sell in the future.

 This market is a largely underground one, driven by fans and collectors.
 It still revolves around the internet, car boot sales and fan conventions, rather than huge auction houses and massive publicity.

-The limited market means that you probably won’t be making a steady income from selling action figuress in the future, especially if what you have is a generic bog-standard edition.
+The limited market means that you probably won’t be making a steady income from selling action figuress in the future, especially if what you have is a bog-standard edition.

 It works both ways though; the compulsive nature of the fandom means that certain prized items go for top dollar, and even casual collectors may be willing to pay for a relatively known piece.